Cowboys Injury News: CeeDee Lamb, Jayron Kearse Don't Practice at Chargers

 Not quite good enough news just yet.

-Lamb practiced last week in Denver despite the soreness, but sat with the other starters in the preseason-opening loss to the Broncos.
+Lamb practiced last week in Denver despite the soreness (which is now noted to be a mild foot injury), but sat with the other starters in the preseason-opening loss to the Broncos.

 Kearse has some back discomfort and missed last week's work.